RPellowski/GoDockerMySQLTutorial/README.md

 A Linux host is available with the following attributes:
  * Ready to install Docker
  * Provides a data directory to be used as a persistent backing store for the database
+* Root privilege available for installations- root account or one with `sudo` privilege for some operations

- * Operations are easier when performed as root; for non-root user, commands may need `sudo` and other operations may fail unless privileges are accounted for
+ Operations are easier when performed as root; for a non-root user, commands may need additional settings performed with `sudo` and other operations may fail unless privileges are accounted for.

 ## Tested with versions
  * Ubuntu 20.04 LTS
- * Golang
+ * Golang 1.14.2
- * Docker
+ * Docker 19.03.8
- * MySQL
+ * MySQL 8.0.20

 ## Caveats
 This tutorial may become stale as package location, distribution, management and UI commands change for Linux, Docker, Go and other components.

+Simple password hashing is used.
 Additional security measures used in a web application are not shown.

 # Workflow
 ## Docker